Application

 • community

-• Placements in our partner schools (and others) that offer opportunities to apply theory into practice.
+• placements in our partner schools (and others) that offer opportunities to apply theory to practice

 A local representative of The University of Edinburgh in Singapore is available online to assist you with enquiries about this course.